17 Best Travel Affiliate Programs to Make Money From

 Let's get started.

-Agoda is a leading online travel accommodation marketplace, with more than 2 million vacation rentals and hotel reservations available through its network.
+Agoda is a leading online travel accommodation marketplace, with more than 2 million vacation rentals and hotel reservations available through its network (and we made a guide all about whether or not Agoda is legit).

 Instead of focusing on a specific aspect of the travel industry, it caters to individuals traveling for business, pleasure, solo, and family vacations at all levels of luxury.
 That equates to bigger potential audiences for travel bloggers to appeal to.